emrbzr/BookMe/README.md

 insert the following command on your terminal: <br />
 $ brew install postgresql<br />

--Create a database named development
+-Create a database named development <br />
--Copy the sql script under bookMeDB.sql from the root directory and paste in the query tools -Change the passwords inside of the TDGs to the password of your postgresql chosen password -In the config python file insert your password where it says sqlPass
+-Copy the sql script under bookMeDB.sql from the root directory and paste in the query tools <br />
+-Change the passwords inside of the TDGs to the password of your postgresql chosen password <br />
+-In the config python file insert your password where it says sqlPass<br />

 <h2>To start server</h2>
 $ python run.py <br />